 - [ ] A single channel where alerts land

-- [ ] Confirmed, low-false-positive detection feeding it all
+- [ ] Confirmed, low-noise detection feeding it all

-Learn more about incident management, or read the incident metrics that on-call directly improves.
+Learn more about incident management, or read the incident metrics that a healthy on-call program directly improves.